Meet the Dance Mojave team

 -

-Melissa Daniels, Communications & operations manager
+Melissa Daniels, Choreographer & communications volunteer

-Melissa Daniels is a writer and digital media expert based in the High Desert who has volunteered for Dance Mojave since its inception.
-In addition to leading marketing efforts for the collective, she helps run operations for auditions and performances, including advertising Dance Mojave’s productions.
-She has reported for national newsrooms and led dozens of digital storytelling campaigns, including at The Desert Sun and the Associated Press.
-She graduated from Syracuse University with a degree in newspaper journalism and music history.
-In 2022, she completed a master’s degree in digital audience strategies from Arizona State University.
+Melissa Daniels is a writer and digital media expert based in the High Desert who has volunteered with Dance Mojave since its inception.
+In addition to leading marketing efforts for the collective, she helps run operations for auditions and performances, including design, advertising and social media content creation.